OWASP/www-chapter-tampa/tab_pastevents.md

 ## Past Events and Presentation Archives

+2024-Q1 - OWASP Tampa Chapter 2024-Q1 Lunch and Learn:  Appsec in an AI-powered world - Sponsor - Qwiet.AI and OWASP Tampa Chapter

 2023-Q4 - OWASP Tampa Chapter Q4 End of Year Minicon: The Future of Cybersecurity and Beyond - Sponsor - Tampa Bay ISSA Chapter and OWASP Tampa Chapter

 2019-Q1 - Application Security in an Ever Changing Digital Landscape -